anitgandhi/asgard/README.md

 Important: the original key slice (`key []byte`) that is passed comes from memory managed by the Go runtime.
 Even after it's wiped, there's always a chance there is a dangling copy of it somewhere in memory or swap files, since it exists prior to involving `memguard`.

-Using `memguard` does offer some benefits for "ongoing" protection, but it's not a generic gaurantee, given the nature of `memguard.NewImmutableFromBytes(buf []byte)`.
+Using `memguard` does offer some benefits for "ongoing" protection, but it's not a generic gaurantee, given the nature of Go's memory model.
+As soon as you have a `[]byte` going into or coming out of `memguard` that results in a copy of the underlying data, it's owned by the Go runtime, and is no longer subject to `memguard` guarantees.
+[This comment](https://github.com/hashicorp/vault/issues/540#issuecomment-350757998) explains the issue well.

 You can _possibly_ (definitely not guaranteed) reduce risk of exposure by somehow ensuring the fixed-size key array remains on the calling function's stack, but even then, stacks can be moved around by the Go runtime transparently.
+See the example link above.

 Of course, if you're reading your key from environment variables, config files, or something else, that's always another point of possible exposure.